PowerYingMu/nd013-c6-control-starter/README.md

 - If the simulation freezes on the desktop mode but is still running on the terminal, close the desktop and restart it.
 - When you will be tuning the PID parameters, try between those values:

+# Trajectory Tracking

+## Objectives

+In this projectm a PID controller is designed to perform the trajectory tracking through controlling the steering and throttle.
+Based on a given trajectory, trajectory tracking is simulated using the CARLA simulator used in the industry.

+## Results and Discussions